“The question isn’t who’s going to let me; it’s who is going to stop me.” — Ayn Rand

 Shari Ellin Redstone is an American media executive with a background in the entertainment industry and associated ventures.

 Redstone was born into a Jewish family in 1954 to Phyllis Gloria Raphael and Sumner Redstone.
-Her grandfather was Michael Redstone, who was the original founder of National Amusements, the parent company that now owns most of the Redstone media empire.
+Her grandfather was Michael Redstone, the founder of National Amusements, the parent company that now owns most of the Redstone media empire.
 She received her LL.M. degree in 1980 from the Boston University School of Law.
 She practiced corporate law, estate planning, and criminal law in the Boston area before joining National Amusements.

 Redstone married and divorced Rabbi Ira A. Korff and they have three children together.